Our Story

 Cabernet Franc & Malbec

-Katie’s Vineyard is a 4.93 acre vineyard site of which 3.3 acres are planted in Bordeaux varietals.
-The vineyard is currently planted with Cabernet Franc planted in 1989 and Malbec planted in 2011.
+Katie’s Vineyard is a 4.9 acre vineyard site of which 3.1 acres are Cabernet Franc planted in 1989 and Malbec planted in 2011.
 The Cabernet Franc vines here are some of the oldest in the valley and produce extremely high quality grapes.
 It is true that with age comes excellence.

 Cabernet Franc